Do Lesbian Breakups Really Hit Harder?

 ”

 I was not alone in feeling like this, ironically.
-Sara, 24, grew up in Birmingham where she didn’t know any other queer people, meaning the pool felt not just small but nonexistent.
+Sara, 24, didn’t know any other queer people growing up, meaning the pool felt not just small but nonexistent.
 As a pansexual person, she is potentially attracted to anyone of any gender but has had mostly same-sex relationships.
-She remembers that, as a young, queer person of color specifically, it was rare to see a depiction of other QTPOC (queer and trans people of color) in a relationship, let alone a healthy one.
-The depictions of lesbian relationships she did see were intense — Blue Is The Warmest Colour being a prime example — and left her feeling like breakups were always going to be dramatic or agonizing.
+She remembers that, as a young, queer person of colour specifically, it was rare to see a depiction of other QTPOC (queer and trans people of colour) in a relationship, let alone a healthy one.
+The depictions of lesbian relationships she did see were intense – Blue Is The Warmest Colour being a prime example – and left her feeling like breakups were always going to be dramatic or agonising.
 "It was constantly in the back of my mind, that this trauma was inevitable down the line," she recalls now.
-"I think you internalize that.
+"I think you internalise that.
 And then when a breakup happens, the inevitability feels manifest."

 Advertisement